matt-harvey/tabulo/README.md

 )
 ```

-The `styler` option should be passed a callable that takes two parameters: the
+The `styler` option should be passed a callable that takes two parameters: the first represents
-first represents the content of the cell (in this case a boolean indicating whether the
+the underlying value of the cell (in this case a boolean indicating whether the number is even);
-number is even); and the second represents the formatted string value of that cell, i.e. the
+and the second represents the formatted string value of that cell, i.e. the cell content after
-cell content after any processing by the [formatter](#formatting-cell-values).
+any processing by the [formatter](#formatting-cell-values).
+If the content of a cell is wrapped
-If the content of a cell is wrapped over multiple lines, then the `styler` will be called
+over multiple lines, then the `styler` will be called once per line, so that each line of the
-once per line, so that each line of the cell will have the escape sequence applied to it
+cell will have the escape sequence applied to it separately (ensuring the styling doesn't bleed
-separately (ensuring the styling doesn't bleed into neighbouring cells).
+into neighbouring cells).

 If the content of a cell has been [truncated](#overflow-handling), then whatever colours or other styling
 apply to the cell content will also be applied the truncation indicator character.